irwanphan/agres-id-nextjs/backlog.md

 User Account Management Page
 - [] Add Join Date to User Account Management Page, show in Sidebar
+- [ok] Change Address to Json with Address1 and Address2 on User Account Management Page

 Auth
 - [ok] fix: after success login, user is being redirected, but no information is shown on the page when loading and might confuse users